18F/unit-testing-node/pages/components/slack-client.md

 This serves multiple purposes:

-- When the upstream interface changes, only this class should require any changes.
 - All uses of the external dependency are documented via the methods on the facade.
+- When the upstream interface changes, only this class should require any changes, minimizing the cost and risk of upgrades.
 - We can use [dependency injection]({{ site.baseurl }}/concepts/dependency-injection/)
   in our tests _to model and control_ the external behavior.